binance-chain/docs-site/docs/timelock.md

 ### Fee

-A fee (a fixed amount of BNB) will be charged on TimeLock transactions.
+0.01 BNB will be charged on UnLock transactions.

 ### Example